getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ### Passing Context Directly

-Starting version `5.16.0` of our JavaScript SDKs, some of the contextual data can be provided directly to `captureException` and `captureMessage` calls.
+Starting in version `5.16.0` of our JavaScript SDKs, some of the contextual data can be provided directly to `captureException` and `captureMessage` calls.
 Provided data will be merged with the one that is already stored inside the current scope, unless explicitly cleared using a callback method.

-It works in three different variations:
+This functionality works in three different variations:

 - plain object containing updatable attributes
 - scope instance that we will extract the attributes from
 - callback function that will receive the current scope as an argument and allow for modifications

-Possible context keys allowed to be passed are: `tags`, `extra`, `contexts`, `user`, `level`, `fingerprint`.
+We allow the following context keys to be passed: `tags`, `extra`, `contexts`, `user`, `level`, `fingerprint`.

 #### Example Usages